SASU vs EURL: Which Structure Should You Choose in 2026?

 This possibility is important because it makes the EURL a very adaptable structure: you can stay with IR to keep taxation simple, then switch to IS if the activity grows or if you want to better manage remuneration and results.

-In SASU, the president comes under the general regime
+In a SASU, the president is under the general social security system#

 The president of SASU is considered an employee.
 He contributes to the general Social Security system, which gives him protection close to that of an employee in terms of health insurance and retirement, even if he does not benefit from unemployment insurance simply because of his mandate.